san-coding/GE-Recommendation-System/README.md

 Showcases a recommendation system using Amazon Personalize to generate real-time recommendations based on interactions by customers.

-****Project one the GE Hack'e'lth 2021 hackathon organised by GE Healthcare India and is waiting to be implemented at GE Healthcare.****
+****Project won the GE Hack'e'lth 2021 hackathon organised by GE Healthcare India and is waiting to be implemented at GE Healthcare.****
 ## Getting started

 1. Deploy the backend on AWS